 The AMEX Business Edge Credit Card is a great business credit card.
 You still earn Membership Rewards but the earn rate is different.
 Using your card, you earn 3 times the points when you buy eligible business essentials like office supplies, electronics, transport, gas, dining, and 1 times the points on everything else.
 You can exchange the points for travel or amazon purchases too.

 These are not the only business credit cards on the market.
-An online credit card comparison tool can help you find the best one for your business.
+A business credit card comparison tool can help you find the best one for your business.
 It is very fast and easy.

 Frequently asked questions about registering a business in Quebec